Benefice of West Barnsley

 High Street Silkstone Barnsley, S75 4JQ, United Kingdom

-The church has started to hold the Cutler Cafe on the last Saturday of every month between 10am to 12 noon.We held the first one in January and it was a great success.
+The church continues to hold the Cutler Cafe on the last Saturday of every month between 10am to 12 noon.We held the first one in January and it was a great success.

 The cafe is named in honour of Sir Gervase and Lady Magdalen Cutler who are buried in St. James's chapel.
 The Cutlers were possibly the most eminent couple who have ever lived in Silkstone Parish, Lady Magdelen was a direct descendent of Henry VII and her husband a prominent supporter of Charles I.